SoftwarePotential/samples/README.markdown

-This is the master repository for the Software Potential Samples
+This is the master repository for the Software Potential Samples.

+At present, there is just a single sample.
+As more are added, this information will be migrated to the invidual Sample directories.

 # Documentation